cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 Make sure you have everything you need before proceeding:

-* The checkers blockchain codebase up to the CosmJs messages.
-You can get there by following the [previous steps](./cosmjs-messages.md) or checking out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/signing-stargate).
+* You have the checkers blockchain codebase up to the CosmJs messages.
+If not, follow the [previous steps](./cosmjs-messages.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/signing-stargate).

 The purpose of this section is to obtain a working and fairly recent Checkers GUI.
 If you already have one, you can skip to the [next section](./cosmjs-gui.md) on how to integrate it with CosmJs.